Mamun104/api-automation-testing-with-newman-reporter-allure-using-postman/README.md

 ## ## How to run this project

 - clone this project
-- open this project in visual studio code
+- open this project in Visual Studio code

 ## npm install